-Water for human consumption shall be available at the site offices and at other convenient locations on site.
+No water shall be abstracted from any water course (stream, river, or dam) without the locations on site.
 The generally acceptable standard is that a supply of drinking water shall be available within 200m of any point on the construction site.